7 Things to Know About the iPhone 8 iOS 14.8.1 Update

 The company’s rolled out a new iOS 14.8.1 upgrade and it brings important security patches to the iPhone 8 and iPhone 8 Plus.

-Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting a lot of feedback.
+Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting feedback about its performance.

-If your phone is currently running iOS 14.0.1 and you decide to install iOS 14.1 on your iPhone, the download requires a fairly large chunk of space on your internal storage.
+If your phone is currently running iOS 14.8 and you decide to install iOS 14.8.1 on your device, the update requires a fairly small chunk of space on your device’s internal storage.

 If you’re moving up from an older version of iOS, the upgrade will be far more substantial.
 That’s because the features and fixes from the updates you skipped are included.

 With that in mind, we want to guide you through the most important things to know right now about the iPhone 8’s iOS 14.8.1 update.

 - iPhone 8 iOS 14.8.1 Review

 - iPhone 8 iOS 14.8.1 Problems and Fixes

 - iPhone 8 iOS 14.8.1 Changes

 It’ll take you through the software’s current problems, provide you with some fixes for common issues, fill you in on the downgrade, and a whole lot more.